 The Albert Park Way is an initiative of our work on Kids Matter and considered fundamental to all of our work at APPS.
 It is a common language of action and behaviour that we can all use on a daily basis and to instil a pride in the way we work and play.

 Bounce Back- Resilience Program is a sequential P-6 program developing social and emotional learning through literature, discussion and role play.
-Every new class focuses on developing a shared understanding of the core values during term one each year and skills and strategies to build resilience are studies through a two-year cycle of units of study.
-The first cycle will be completed this year. http://www.bounceback.com.au/bounce-back/
+Every new class focuses on developing a shared understanding of the core values during term one each year and skills and strategies to build resilience are studied through a two-year cycle of units of study. http://www.bounceback.com.au/bounce-back/

 The school is very well equipped with technology as a tool for learning.
 The eSmart program aims to explicitly teach cybersafe and responsible online behaviour to students across the school but recognise that it is best taught in partnership between home and school.
 We work closely with the Alannah and Madeline Foundation and engage them to provide, staff, students and parent information sessions.
 Keep your eyes peeled for the date of the sessions currently being organised.